 How do I change my major?

-To change your major within the College of Arts and Sciences, you will need to make an appointment with the Student Excellence Collaborative in Flinn Hall, Room 110.
-Please stop by the office or call 803-777-2993 for an appointment.
-Some majors have special admission requirements and procedures; ask the Student Excellence Collaborative about these.
-If you want to change to a major in another college of the University, you must first be accepted to that college.
-You must contact that college for information on eligibility and requirements.
+To change your major within the College of Arts and Sciences visit the Office of Undergraduate Studies or make an exploratory advising appointment with the University Advising Center.
+Some majors have special admission requirements and procedures; ask your major change advisor about these requirements.
+If you want to change to a major in another college or school of the university, you must make an exploratory advising appointment with the University Advising Center to learn about eligibility, requirements, and major change procedures.

 How do I find the name of my advisor?